-By 1934, Ella was trying to make it on her own and living on the streets.
+By 1934, Fitzgerald was trying to make it on her own and living on the streets.
 Still harboring dreams of becoming an entertainer, she entered an amateur contest at Harlem's Apollo Theater.

 At the contest, she sang the Hoagy Carmichael tune "Judy" as well as "The Object of My Affection," wowing the audience.
 Fitzgerald went on to win the contest's $25 first-place prize.